Excellent: 4.9/ 5 ★★★★★ based on 119 reviews

 Ditch the bags

 Newcastle Airport offers a baggage portering service, for anyone who is worried about struggling with heavy luggage.
-The service is bookable in advance and means a staff member will greet you at the airport entrance and transport your bags for you.
+The service is bookable in advance which means a staff member will greet you at the airport entrance and transport your bags for you.
 On your return, this service will help you pick up your luggage from the baggage reclaim, and help you take your bags back to the car.

 If you need more assistance, the Meet and Assist service is available.
 Here, a staff member will assist you all the way to your boarding gate, so you can relax and enjoy your airport experience without struggling.